Are you making the same mistake every single year?

 Primary care provides a place for people to go for their general health issues.
 Patients can expect, in most cases, that their problems will be solved without referral.
 If a referral is needed, your general physician can guide you to a trusted specialist.

 Dr. Diana Zamojski, a family medicine doctor with Advocate Christ Medical Center in Oak Lawn, Ill., says “Building a relationship with your primary care physician allows patients to not only have a guide through the health system, but also allows them to be part of the decision making that goes into their care.”

-In addition to allowing for patients to build a trusting relationship with their physician, utilizing a primary care doctor can also provide more frequent opportunities for disease prevention and the advocacy of health.
-A yearly check-up can aide in detecting health problems that could develop into more serious issues.
+In addition to patients building a trusting relationship with their physician, utilizing a primary care doctor can also provide more frequent opportunities for disease prevention and the advocacy of health.
+A yearly check-up can aid in detecting health problems that could develop into more serious issues.
 Primary care physicians can treat more than you may think; they can also treat various chronic conditions such as arthritis and diabetes.

 About the Author